 Grevy’s zebra

-Marwell wildlife studies the zebras and recruit scouts
+Marwell Wildlife studies the zebras and hires scouts

 The support saves lives

-As a result of the worst drought in 40 years, the Kolmården Foundation has in 2023 paid out extra money to the project - and continued with the support challenge started in 2021.
-During the year, increased monitoring to counter poaching has also been done.
+As a result of the worst drought in 40 years, the Kolmården Foundation has in 2023 paid out extra money to the project, and continued with it support feeding that began in 2021.
+During the year, there was also increased monitoring to counter poaching has been done – and additional zebras have been fitted with GPS collars.
 According to reports, the efforts have meant that the number of zebras that have died is significantly fewer than expected.